At-Will Employment and Wrongful Termination

 - The implied covenant of good faith and fair dealing

-Wrongful termination also includes terminations that violate federal, state, or local anti-discrimination laws.
+Wrongful discharge also includes terminations that violate federal, state, or local anti-discrimination laws.

 Below, we describe the common law wrongful termination exceptions to at-will employment.